Nationalist groups in Tamil diaspora seek deal with Trump at UN

 In 2012, however, Washington sponsored a UN resolution demanding an international probe of war crimes during the Sri Lankan civil war.
 The Tamil nationalist groups, both in Sri Lanka and in the diaspora, hailed Washington's UN probe as a defense of human rights and a means of securing “justice” for the Tamils.

-At the time, the World Socialist Web Site warned that this was a cynical ploy: Washington was threatening to shed light on some of the crimes perpetrated by the Colombo regime so as to pressure then-President Mahinda Rajapaksa to align his government with the recently-launched US “Pivot to Asia” and curtail Sri Lanka’s economic ties with China.
+At the time, the World Socialist Web Site warned that this was a cynical ploy: Washington was threatening to shed light on some of the crimes perpetrated by the Colombo regime so as to pressure then-President Mahinda Rajapakse to align his government with the recently-launched US “Pivot to Asia” and curtail Sri Lanka’s economic ties with China.

-Once the political and military officials who led the 2009 offensive and oversaw the mass killings of Tamils were no longer working under Rajapaksa, but in a pro-US government under Sirisena and Prime Minister Ranil Wickremesinghe, Washington lost any interest in investigating these crimes.
+Once the political and military officials who led the 2009 offensive and oversaw the mass killings of Tamils were no longer working under Rajapakse, but in a pro-US government under Sirisena and Prime Minister Ranil Wickremesinghe, Washington lost any interest in investigating these crimes.
 In September 2015, it moved a resolution abandoning the international probe, whitewashing the Sri Lankan government’s and military’s atrocities, summary executions, and illegal detentions.

 Washington’s pullback from an international probe and its support for a resolution recommending local mechanisms for war crimes inquiry exposed the bankruptcy of the Tamil nationalists.
 In Sri Lanka, the Tamil National Alliance (TNA) officially sanctioned calls to give the Sirisena-Wickremesinghe government two more years to implement the last UN resolution's recommendations.
 The Sri Lankan government, however, has failed to fulfill any of the recommendations.